MicrosoftDocs/azure-ai-docs/articles/search/includes/quickstarts/typescript.md

 }
 ```

-To have the program wait for one second, call the `sleep` function like below:
+To have the program wait for one second, call the `sleep` function:

 ```typescript
 sleep(1000);